Alfalfa mosaic virus: Pathology

 AMV infects over 600 plant species in 70 families (experimental and natural hosts).
-Some hosts: potato (Solanum tuberosum), pea (Pisum sativum), tobacco (Nicotiana tabacum), tomato (Lycopersicon esculentum), bluebeard (Caryopteris incana), ...
+Some hosts: potato (Solanum tuberosum), pea (Pisum sativum), tobacco (Nicotiana tabacum), tomato (Lycopersicon esculentum), and bluebeard (Caryopteris incana).

 Symptoms vary from wilting, white flecks, malformation like dwarfing, ringspots, mottles, mosaics to necrosis depending on the virus strain, host variety, stage of growth at infection and environmental conditions.
 Signs of infection can persist or disappear quickly.
 The virus can be detected in each part of the host plant.
 The virions are mainly found in the cytoplasm of the infected plant (as inclusion bodies; Inclusions of Alfalfa mosaic virus).

 In vitro AMV has a longevity of 1–4 days (sometimes much longer).
 Temperature and light are the environmental factors that have the greatest influence on the multiplication and movement of AMV in the plant and thus indirectly on the symptoms.
 Under low temperature the appearance of necrosis for example is less than that for high temperature.
 The virus usually reaches his inactivation temperature at 60–65 °C. Dark conditions slow down the virus multiplication, while light speeds it up.
 A hypothesis for this phenomenon is that shading causes a decrease in ATP production by photosynthesis.
 The optimum pH was found to be about pH 7–7.5 for AMV in sap (depending on the host species).
 It has been proved that in the important forage grass alfalfa, the infection by AMV leads to a decrease of Cu, Fe, Mn, P and Zn quantities.
 On the other hand, an increase in N (viral protein) was observed.
 Infected alfalfa was also not seen to be harmful for domestic animals.

-AMV is a very variable plant virus and several strains with minor differences exist (strain Q, strain S, strain 425, strain AlMV-B, strain AlMV- S,...).
+AMV is a very variable plant virus and several strains with minor differences exist (strain Q, strain S, strain 425, strain AlMV-B, strain AlMV-S).
 Distinction is based on different symptoms in one or two chosen hosts and also on, for example, differential physico-chemical properties.